Sainik School, Goalpara: Senior Houses

+In addition to 8 houses, 1 more house is added for girls in 2022 named as Chandraprabha House.

 Besides these eight houses there is a mess and auditorium.
 The school building is in two parts- the Main building and the Science Block.
 The main block is a 3-story building having classes for class VI to X. All offices of the school are situated in this block.
 Science block has classrooms for class XI-XII.
 The block has science laboratories.